RecepKarayigit/choco-installer-remover/README.md

-# Chocolatey Installer & Remover Script
+# Chocolatey Installer & Manager Scripts

-A PowerShell script to **install or remove Chocolatey** on Windows.
-It handles environment variables, restores modified profiles, and ensures proper permissions.
-Designed for ease of use with clear feedback messages.
+A set of PowerShell scripts to **install/remove Chocolatey**, **manage installed programs**, and **install standard programs** on Windows.
+Includes export/import functionality for Chocolatey packages.

 ---